Working with matched portions

 $N | matched portion of Nth capture group |

-$+ | matched portion of last group |
+$+ | matched portion of the last group |

 s.gsub(/pat/, h) | replacement string based on the matched text as hash key |

-applicable to sub method as well | |
+applicable for the sub method as well | |

-inplace substitution | sub! and gsub! return nil if substitution fails |
+in-place substitution | sub! and gsub! return nil if substitution fails |

 makes them usable as part of a conditional expression | |